adamcvj/SatelliteTracker/README.md

 - At the moment you will need to manually run server_download.py every 6 (or so) hours to keep the database updated - this increases the accuracy of satellite data.

 # Client Setup
-- Would highly recommend setting up a conda environment - these packages must be installed:
+- Setting up an anaconda environment is **highly** recommended - these packages must be installed:
   - traits
   - traitsui
   - tvtk